SuleimanFarah/sunpy/GSOC/2016/GSoC-2016-Hieronymous.md

 My interest in Open Source is rather recent.
 I started contributing regularly from December'15.
 I liked hanging around on the IRC, trying to get to know SunPy's mission, better.
 I'm fascinated by how Software Engineering forms the very backbone of SunPy and how proficient and better the SunPy developers are at programming than me, when software engineering isn't even their job, I have lots to learn!
 The thing I like most about Python is how easily you can hack/prototype things, with such smooth ease.
 Interning with SunPy would strengthen my skills in Python and also make me a better developer.

-When I’m not programming, I [read](https://www.goodreads.com/user/show/38044206-sudarshan) and also lift weights in the gymnasium.
+When I'm not programming, I [read](https://www.goodreads.com/user/show/38044206-sudarshan) and also lift weights in the gymnasium.
 I lift 3 times a week in the mornings.

 ## 13. Eligibility